danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 ---
 The first part of this series covered [principles of locking engineering](/2022/07/locking-engineering.html).
-This part goes through a pile of locking pattern and designs, from most favourable and easiest to adjust and hence resulting in a long term maintainable code base, to the least favourable since hardest to ensure it works correctly and stays that way while the code evolves.
+This part goes through a pile of locking patterns and designs, from most favourable and easiest to adjust and hence resulting in a long term maintainable code base, to the least favourable since hardest to ensure it works correctly and stays that way while the code evolves.
 For convenience even color coded, with the dangerous levels getting